 The biggest mistake that parents do, I did it myself a couple of times, is when they see their baby gag they have the tendency to pat the baby behind his neck.
 Why is that such a huge mistake?
 Baby is trying to bring food from the back of his mouth to the front and if you pat him exactly when he’s doing that it is likely that you could stop that process or even reverse it and baby will end up chocking.

-It is always best to watch baby closely whenever he gags and intervene just when absolutely necessary when baby can’t manage by himself.
+It is always best to watch baby closely when he gags and intervene just when necessary when baby can’t manage by himself.
 You can be surprised how well babies can handle this.

 That’s the difference between gagging and choking.
 I hope I made myself clear and you actually understood something.